top of page

 Tot Lot

-Spring 2025: Registration is now open!
+Winter 2025: Registration is open!

-Hours: Mondays, Tuesdays, Wednesdays, and Fridays, 9:00am-12:00pm â€‹
+Hours: Mondays, Wednesdays, Fridays | 9:30am-12:00pm â€‹

 What is Tot Lot?
 Tot Lot offers opportunities for children ages birth to 5 years to experience the world outside their home with their caregiver.
 Hosted outdoors or in our expansive gym, children have access to mats, riding toys, play structures, balls, and open-ended building materials.
 A separate area is available for non-walking children to safely play, explore, and observe.